JoyMonteiro/bharatsim-tutorial/source/firstprogram-expanding-network.rst

           }
         }

+        // Case: 'None' is returned
         case _ =>
       }
     }

     addBehaviour(updateCurrentLocation)

 We then also need to update the ``checkForInfection`` function to only check for infections in the same location.
+This is important because currently, the infection rate for a person is calculated based on the total number of people connected to the person, regardless of their location decided by the schedule (Work/School/Home).
+This is not accurate, as a person can only infect others, or get infected by others, if they are in the same location at the same time.

-We start by counting the total number of people in the Person's current location, and then count the number of infected people in the same location.
+We implement this by counting the total number of people in the Person's current location, and then count the number of infected people in the same location.
 Then, we modify our infection rate calculation to be based on the number of infected people in the same location.

 .. code-block:: scala